Virtual storm rolling into Hesston

 Generating a personal connection is part of what the trailer is intended to do, as well as spark a call to action among those who take part in "The Storm Encounter," whether through volunteerism or donation.

+During a given year, Koop noted, MDS will have 15 to 18 disaster response projects ongoing in the U.S. and Canada, ranging from rebuilding in the immediate aftermath of a disaster to helping local communities with fundraising efforts.
+For the most severely impacted and socially vulnerable, those are often one and the same.

+Considering MDS still has projects in response to 2017's Hurricane Harvey, Koop said he hopes visitors to "The Storm Encounter" take away a heightened awareness of the needs of those victims, as well as the response opportunities available to anyone.

 "It's not just the experience," Koop said, "but it's saying, 'What can you do now that you've been made aware of a disaster organization like MDS?'
-We welcome all denominations, all faiths."
+We welcome all denominations, all faiths.
+You don't have to be a Mennonite to work with MDS."

 "The Storm Encounter" trailer will be on campus from 3 to 7 p.m.
 July 28.
 Individual or group reservations for the experience can be made by contacting Koop at 316-282-0797.
 Walkups are also welcome for the free event.